What to Visit in Treviso

 Rivers and arcades are the main attractions of Treviso

-Let’s start with the city walls.
-The remains of which surround the old city from the north.
 The banks of the river Boteninga, which once served as a moat, have been turned into a kind of zoo.
 Fat geese and ducks, swans swim in the water and are not afraid of anything.
 On the islets, rabbits jump with might and main.

 The locals don’t notice them.
 Tourists, on the other hand, forget about churches and frescoes and are ready to study the events on the city “farm” for hours.
-Having admired, enter through Porta San Tomaso into the core of Treviso.

-Old city
+Old Town

 Treviso Cathedral is far from old.
 On the contrary, its classical portico of graceful proportions dates from the middle of the 19th century.